I still get many questions about HCL so I decided to write an all-in-one, all about HCL post.

 Pepsin is a stomach enzyme that serves to digest proteins found in ingested food.
 Gastric chief cells secrete pepsin as an inactive zymogen called pepsinogen.
 Parietal cells within the stomach lining secrete hydrochloric acid that lowers the pH of the stomach.
 A low pH (1.5 to 2) activates pepsin.

 If you need to increase your stomach acid, then you must make sure you’re the HCL you’re taking includes pepsin.
-Without pepsin, you are not likely to gain the full benefits of hydrochloric acid.

-Is HCL a Strong Acid?
+Is HCl a Strong Acid?

-HCL chemistry breaks down like this:
+HCl chemistry breaks down like this:

 When HCl molecules dissolve they dissociate into H+ ions and Cl- ions.